paul-rezzonico/filmonahri/README.md

       <img src="Logo.png" width="150px" alt="FilmonAhri API Logo">
     </td>
     <td>
-      <p>FilmohAhri API is a REST API developed in Javascript with Node.js and Hapi.js.
+      <p>FilmonAhri API is a REST API developed in Javascript with Node.js and Hapi.js.
 It is a simple API that allows you to manage films and users,
         with the possibility favorite a film.
 It also allows you to manage the users and their roles.</p>
     </td>
   </tr>